overwolf/overwolf.github.io/docs/api/overwolf-benchmarking.md

 > Fired when process information is ready with a JSON containing the information.

 #### Event data example: Success

+The event returns the top ten processes in terms of CPU usage and Memory usage.

 ```json
 {